Home

 My interest in this area stems from personal experience, which I have written about elsewhere and which is always being expanded as I age myself and now have my own family.
 Read more about my campaigns under my married name Kate Tuckwell.

-I currently work as a Senior Lecturer in Sociology at the University of Bath, UK.
-There, I am a member of the Centre for Death and Society, the UK’s only research centre devoted to the study of social aspects of death, dying and bereavement.
+I currently work as a Reader in Sociology at the University of Bath, UK.
+There, I am director of the Centre for Death and Society, the UK’s only research centre devoted to the study of social aspects of death, dying and bereavement.
 I am an experienced academic, having completed my PhD at the University of Sheffield in 2007 and working solidly in the higher education sector since.
-I was editor of the journal Mortality between 2015 and 2019, and sit on the editorial board of the journals Death Studies, Bereavement Care, and Sociology.
+I was editor of the journal Mortality between 2015 and 2019, and now sit on its editorial board as well as the editorial boards for Death Studies and Omega.
 I have acted as Special Advisor to the Department for Work and Pensions (2016) and Competition and Markets Authority (2019 and 2020).
+In 2023 I was awarded UKRI funding to work on a project to submit to the Law Commission.

-While I specialise in talking about all things funeral, bereavement, money, and professional services, I am also really keen to debunk some of the mysteries around being an academic, and have recently written a book called Survive and Thrive in Academia on starting a career in higher education, and how to make strategic decisions so that you go from strength to strength.
+While I specialise in talking about all things funeral, families and bereavement, I am also really keen to debunk some of the mysteries around being an academic, and have written a book called Survive and Thrive in Academia on starting a career in higher education, and how to make strategic decisions so that you go from strength to strength.
+I have also written about being a carer for my son and the value of auto/biography and risks of personal disclosure within academia.

 IMG_0574